faustostangler/FL2/BEHAVIORAL_MODELING.md

    `ParseAndClassifyStatementsUseCase.run`.
 3. The use case converts a `StatementRowsDTO` to a `StatementDTO`, classifies the section, and buffers it through `SaveStrategy`.
-4. Batches are saved using `RawStatementRepositoryPort.save_all`, and any remaining items flush during `finalize()`.
+4. Batches are saved using `SqlAlchemyRawStatementRepository.save_all`, and any remaining items flush during `finalize()`.

 ---